Sri Lanka travel advice

 Drugs

-Penalties for possession, use or trafficking of illegal drugs are strict.
+Penalties for possession, use or trafficking of illegal drugs are severe.
+Convicted offenders can expect long jail sentences and heavy fines.

 Alcohol